umeshkumhar/terraform-provider-backupdr/docs/data-sources/template.md

 page_title: "backupdr_template Data Source - terraform-provider-backupdr"
 subcategory: ""
 description: |-
-  This data source can be used to read information about a BackupDR Template.
-It displays the backup template ID as shown in the Management console > Manage > Backup Templates page.
+  This data source can be used to read information about a backup template.
+It displays the backup template ID as shown in the Management console > Backup Plans > Templates page.
 ---

 # backupdr_template (Data Source)

-This data source can be used to read information about a BackupDR Template.
-It displays the backup template ID as shown in the Management console > Manage > Backup Templates page.
+This data source can be used to read information about a backup template.
+It displays the backup template ID as shown in the **Management console** > **Backup Plans** > **Templates** page.

 ## Example Usage